Retailer Business – Is Selling LuLaRoe Worth it?

 There’s something for everyone.
 From kids to adults, from men to women, you can shop for anyone and everyone with LuLaRoe.
 Whether you’re heading to a nice dinner (hello, Elegant Collection!) or just chilling at the beach (I use my Carly as a cover-up), LuLaRoe has you covered 100%.

-The product sells itself!
+The LuLaRoe sells itself!
 I know you’ve heard that with different companies before but for LuLaRoe it’s true.
 Everyone loves LuLaRoe!
+Men, women and even children.

 LuLaRoe prints and styles are constantly being updated and added to, so there’s no way for you – or your customers – to get bored.
 I think that’s my favorite part!
 There’s a scarcity mindset with LuLaRoe because they only make 2,000 or so of the same print.
 With more than 50,000 LuLaRoe retailers, that means none of us have even close to the same inventory.
 Customers are excited to shop with all of us.

-On that same note, there’s no real competition amongst LuLaRoe retailers. (this is my FAVORITE part of this business!)
+On that same note, there’s no real competition amongst LuLaRoe retailers. (this is my FAVORITE part of being a LuLaRoe retailer!)
 We all have different inventory so there is no reason to go up against each other like with some other businesses.
 If I have a customer that is looking for an item I don’t have, I can refer them to another retailer and that retailer can return the favor.

 Things like Itworks, Jamberry and other direct sales companies are full of competition because consultants are selling the SAME product.